 ٭

 Apocalypses re-Visioned is a study of literature, catastrophe culture, and the psychopathology of nihilism fetish.
 The analysis examines the incidence of the use of the word “apocalypse” in 20th century fiction and non-fiction literature as it relates to cataclysm events to determine what factors fuel the cultural predilection to fantasise the end of the world.
+The piece elaborates the statistical narrative of the analysis through typography; both as a connection to the nature of the source data, and as a reflection of the design of scientific publications.

 Although one would expect that cataclysmic events such as armed conflict would drive the incidence of “apocalypse” in literature, no such correlation exists.¹ So much so, that during the 20th century’s two most destructive wars, the use of the word was at its lowest in non-fiction literature.